Kwaliteit & beoordeling

 VOC shipwreck 't Vliegent Hart (1735)

-Regular example: A modern gold ducat (e.g. 1974) with metal value €464 sells in circulation for ~€495.
-The same coin in Proof quality with original packaging: ~€595.
+Typical example: A modern gold ducat (e.g. 1974) with a metal value of €457 sells for approximately €487 in circulated condition.
+The same coin in Proof quality with original packaging: ~€587.
 An 18th-century provincial ducat in top condition: €850–€1,550.
 With proven VOC shipwreck provenance: €2,000+.

 What is the metal value of a coin?

-Why is condition so important for value?
+Why is quality so important for value?

-Experts use standardised classifications to assess condition:
+Experts use standardised classifications to assess quality:

-ClassificationDescriptionValue Impact
+ClassificationDescriptionValue impact

-Fine (F)Heavy wear, main features barely visibleLow
+Fine (F)Heavy wear, main features still just visibleLow

 How does rarity determine value?